zoul/Lambda-Alert/README.md

 Installing
 ----------

-Simply grab the `LambdaAlert.{h,m}` or `LambdaSheet.{h,m}` files from this repository.
-Please note that the blocks are only available in the 4.0+ SDK for iPhones and 4.2+ for iPad.
+You can clone the whole repository and drag the project to an Xcode workspace.
+Then you can add libLambdaAlert to the list of linked libraries for your target and start using the code.

 Usage
 -----